Back to Silas S. Brown's home page

 localStorage.setItem etc in scripts; 'cookies' tend not to work).

 UTF-8 encoding is assumed.

 Instructions for old Android Developer ToolsIn June 2015 Google deprecated the Android Developer Tools (ADT), and in June 2017 removed the download, saying "you should immediately switch" to the newer Android Studio.
-Since Android Studio does not work on all equipment, you might find these instructions for the older ADT useful if you happen to have downloaded it before June 2017.
-App updates compiled in old ADT might be rejected by Google's "Play Store" after November 2018 due to new targetting requirements, but may still be "side-loadable" on some devices, plus it's possible to increase the old ADT's "target API level" beyond its original range when using the command line.
+Since Android Studio does not work on all equipment, you might find these instructions for the older ADT useful if you happen to have downloaded it before June 2017 (although I do suggest checking if your older equipment can at least host a virtual machine with a suitable GNU/Linux installation to run Android Studio).
+App updates compiled in old ADT have been rejected by Google's "Play Store" since 2018 and may not be "side-loadable" after Android 10, plus you'll have to remove dark-mode code from

 - The method described on this page worked in ADT versions 21.0.1 and 22.2.1, but it did not work in 23.0.2: perhaps due to an installer bug, the copy of 23.0.2 I tried refused to build any new projects, although it was still able to build projects that had been created earlier.